Hereditary urea cycle abnormality

 As a group, these disorders occur in 1 in 30,000 newborns.
 OTC deficiency is the most common of these disorders.

 Boys are more often affected by OTC deficiency than girls.
-Girls are rarely affected.
+Girls are rarely affected with OTC.
 Those girls who are affected have milder symptoms and can develop the disease later in life.
+The other conditions that cause this problem can affect both girls and boys equally.

 To get the other types of disorders, you need to receive a non-working copy of the gene from both parents.
 Sometimes parents don't know they carry the gene until their child gets the disorder.

-Typically, the baby begins nursing well and seems normal.
+Typically, an affected baby begins nursing well and seems normal.
 However, over time the baby develops poor feeding, vomiting, and sleepiness, which may be so deep that the baby is difficult to awaken.
 This most often occurs within the first week after birth.

 - Decreased food intake